UCSF Policy on Student Conduct and Discipline

 C. Records Retention

-The disciplinary record of a student found responsible of any violation of non-academic/non-professionalism policy violations (Grounds for Discipline 102.02 to 102.26), will normally be retained by the Student Conduct Officer (or designee) for five (5) years after the end of the academic year in which the case is closed or as otherwise required by law (whichever is longer).
+The disciplinary record of a student found responsible of any violation of non-academic/non-professionalism policy violations (Grounds for Discipline 102.02 to 102.25, and 102.28), will normally be retained by the Student Conduct Officer (or designee) for five (5) years after the end of the academic year in which the case is closed or as otherwise required by law (whichever is longer).

 The disciplinary record of a student when the sanction is dismissal or revocation of degree will normally be retained for 50 years after the end of the academic year in which the student no longer attends the University.

-The disciplinary record of a student found not responsible for all non-academic/non-professionalism policy violations (Grounds for Discipline 102.02 to 102.26), will be normally retained for five (5) years after the end of the academic year in which the case is closed or as otherwise required by law (whichever is longer).
+The disciplinary record of a student found not responsible for all non-academic/non-professionalism policy violations (Grounds for Discipline 102.02 to 102.25, and 102.28), will be normally retained for five (5) years after the end of the academic year in which the case is closed or as otherwise required by law (whichever is longer).
 However, such records will not be considered while determining sanctions in a subsequent case.

 Records of Alternative Resolutions will be maintained as a non-disciplinary record, will normally be retained by the Student Conduct Officer (or designee) for five (5) years after the end of the academic year in which the case is closed or as otherwise required by law (whichever is longer).